 ordinary bath uses 20 gallons hot.

-You can set thermostat to higher temperature to get more miles out of a tank of hot.
+You can set thermostat to higher temperature to get more miles out of a

 Larger water heaters use elements with more wattage in order to heat